Mexico: Gunmen kill 11 people at party in Jalisco | DW | 28.02.2021

-A boy was among those killed in the ambush in the western city of Tonala.
-Mexico is rife with drug-related crime as it continues to grapple with ongoing violence.
+A boy was among those killed in an armed ambush in the western city of Tonala.
+Mexico continues to grapple with skyrocketing violence and and drug-related crime largely attributed to cartels and gangs.

-Gunmen riding in a truck in the western Mexican state of Jalisco opened fire on Saturday, killing at least 11 people who were attending a party, authorities said.
+Unidentified gunmen riding in a truck in the western Mexican state of Jalisco opened fire on Saturday, killing at least 11 people who were attending a party, authorities have said.

 Prosecutors in Jalisco said in a statement that police found the bullet-ridden bodies of 10 men on the sidewalk in front of a home in Tonala, a municipality in the Guadalajara area.

-The corpse of a boy was found inside the residence while a woman and another boy were being treated for injuries at a local hospital.
+The body of a boy was found inside the residence, while a woman and another boy were being treated for injuries at a local hospital.

 Jalisco state is one of the epicenters of Mexico's drug-related warfare, and home to the powerful Jalisco New Generation Cartel (CJNG).